An SQL text by Erland Sommarskog, SQL Server MVP.

 Above I have mixed ABASQL and AbaPerls.
 ABASQL is just the command-line interface to the AbaPerls file-loading process which is also used by DBBUILD that builds an empty database and the update scripts you can generate with AbaPerls.

 AbaPerls presumes an environment of Windows, .NET and SQL Server.
-(AbaPerls still supports SQL 2000, but SQL 2005 or later is recommended.)
+(SQL 2005 SP2 or later.)
 AbaPerls is implemented entirely in Perl.
 And T-SQL of course.

 Just so you know it: AbaPerls is command-line only.
 There is no GUI.